 The importance of human capital management has never been more relevant than today.
 Over the past two decades we've seen huge growth in the role of performance management platform.
 Some of the best practices include:

-A continious performance management system is a framework to execute the company strategy and to monitor individual employee performance in a structured way, so that the activities supporting that strategy can be optimized.
+A continious performance management system is a framework to execute the company strategy and to monitor individual employee performance in a structured way.
+This will enable you to optimise the activities supporting your overall business strategy.

 A good performance management system should deliver clarity to the company mission and the objectives and outcomes that support that mission.
 It should also allow for timely and open communication, so that any performance issues can be addressed in a clear and constructive way.
 Emphasizing development and individual accountability within the performance management system will help employees to reach their potential.
 It will also drive high productivity and engagement in the organization.

-Putting in place basic processes to cover the key components above is a great start, however you want to structure those processes: on paper, through shared docs or with performance management system.
+Putting in place basic processes to cover the key components above is a great start, however you want to structure those processes.
+This can be done on paper, through shared docs or with a performance management system.
 Assess where your organization is at right now and which areas will deliver the most important results.
 For most businesses that will begin with documenting and tracking objectives, and creating a channel for ongoing 360 degree feedback.

 While you don't need to launch in with a full annual review, you'll see amazing benefits by encouraging regular check-ins between employees and managers.
 It will allow them to develop their communication and can assess where things are going off track when it matters most.
 Listen to what your employees are asking for.
 Whether that's clarity about the organizational strategy, a way to monitor team progress or opportunities for professional development.

 The performance management cycle is simply when and how often you execute your performance management processes.
 Traditionally, this followed a four-step cycle over 12 months: